 If you are employed, and you've been a member of KiwiSaver for at least 12 months, you can take a break from contributing.
-To do so, you will need to apply to the Inland Revenue Department for a savings suspension.
+To do so, you will need to apply to Inland Revenue for a savings suspension.
 Your savings suspension must be for a minimum of three months up to a maximum of one year.

 You can apply within the first 12 months of membership if you are suffering, or are likely to suffer, financial hardship.
-You can only apply if the Inland Revenue Department has received at least one contribution from you.
+You can only apply if Inland Revenue has received at least one contribution from you.
 You'll need to provide evidence of financial hardship to support your application.
-If your savings suspension is granted, it will usually be for a maximum of three months (unless the Inland Revenue Department agrees to a longer period).
+If your savings suspension is granted, it will usually be for a maximum of three months (unless Inland Revenue agrees to a longer period).